Blue Force Gear, Vickers Sling Padded with Nylon Hardware

 - Limited Lifetime Warranty.

-The distinction between inferior quality and premium AR Sling and Adapters is undeniable.
+The distinction between inferior quality and premium AR 15 Sling and AR 15 Sling Mount is undeniable.
 At MSP, we only offer Rifle Slings & Accessories from the most trusted brands like Blue Force Gear Sling.
 Buy with confidence that we stand behind the product we sell.

 Customer Ratings & Reviews